grovershreyf9t/FIFAvsRealLife/README.md

 In order to do that, I used the available Kaggle dataset - https://www.kaggle.com/michaelmallon/fifa18-vs-reallife

 ## Process
-The following was the workflow on the project:
+The following was the workflow of the project:
 1. Preprocessed the data to extract relevant features, split the data based on position (GK, DEF, MID, FWD) and perform standardisation
 2. Performed exploratory data analysis to understand how various features are correlated to one another and plotted the correlation coefficients using heat map
 3. Tuned hyperparameters using GridSearchCV and BayesSearchCV and implemented various models for the prediction task (Ridge regression, Decision Tree regression, AdaBoost             regression, XGBoost regression)